 So if the chart says your hyperfocal distance is 6 feet, you should focus at 6 feet, and then anything from 3 feet away from you to infinity will be in focus in the image.

 It’s important to remember that the depth of field will start at 3 feet away from the camera.
 Anything closer will be blurred.
 So make sure you move away from any objects in the foreground that are too close to you and that you want to have sharp in the final image.

 Related: Must-Know Photography Terms

 The tricky thing with hyperfocal distance is you need to focus right.
 If let’s say, you fail to focus at 6 feet and focus at 5 feet instead, you won’t get an image that’s sharp from end to end.
 The good news is if you focus at a distance greater than the hyperfocal distance (let’s say 7 feet), the image will still be sharp to infinity.

 So, if you get the hyperfocal distance wrong, just try to get it wrong the right way!

-Hyperfocal distance sounds a bit complicated but a printed chart or a mobile app will help you get it right.
+Hyperfocal distance sounds complicated, but a printed chart or a mobile app will help you get it right.
 It’s definitely something that will help you improve your landscape photography and potentially make better-looking prints.

 As for me, I use the mobile app PhotoPills and highly recommend it.